CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 Sometimes it is useful to run a single test or suite for easier debugging purposes.
 To do this simply change the `it` function call for the desired test to `fit`, the `f` stands for `focused` in Jasmine speak.
 Likewise, to run an entire suite, use `fdefineSuite` instead of `defineSuite`.

-## Testing Previous Versions of Cesium
+## Testing Previous Versions of CesiumJS

-Sometimes it is useful to see if an issue exists in a previous version of Cesium.
-The tests for all versions of Cesium back to b15 (April 2013) are hosted on the Cesium website via the [downloads page](http://cesiumjs.org/downloads.html).
+Sometimes it is useful to see if an issue exists in a previous version of CesiumJS.
+The tests for all versions of CesiumJS back to b15 (April 2013) are hosted on the CesiumJS website via the [downloads page](http://cesiumjs.org/downloads.html).
 Use the "Documentation, Sandcastle, tests, etc." links.

 ## `testfailure` Label for Issues

 Despite our best efforts, sometimes tests fail.
 This is often due to a new browser, OS, or driver bug that breaks a test that previously passed.
-If this indicates a bug in Cesium, we strive to quickly fix it.
-Likewise, if it indicates that Cesium needs to work around the issue (for example, as we [did for Safari 9](https://github.com/AnalyticalGraphicsInc/cesium/issues/2989)), we also strive to quickly fix it.
+If this indicates a bug in CesiumJS, we strive to quickly fix it.
+Likewise, if it indicates that CesiumJS needs to work around the issue (for example, as we [did for Safari 9](https://github.com/AnalyticalGraphicsInc/cesium/issues/2989)), we also strive to quickly fix it.

-If a test failure is likely due to a browser, OS, or driver bug, or a poorly written test, and the failure does not impact actual Cesium apps, we sometimes submit an issue with the [testfailure](https://github.com/AnalyticalGraphicsInc/cesium/labels/test%20failure) label to fix it at a later time.
-A great way to contribute to Cesium is to help fix these issues.
+If a test failure is likely due to a browser, OS, or driver bug, or a poorly written test, and the failure does not impact actual CesiumJS apps, we sometimes submit an issue with the [testfailure](https://github.com/AnalyticalGraphicsInc/cesium/labels/test%20failure) label to fix it at a later time.
+A great way to contribute to CesiumJS is to help fix these issues.

 ## Writing Tests

 We _love_ to write tests.
-We often write them as we write engine code (meaning Cesium itself).
+We often write them as we write engine code (meaning CesiumJS itself).
 Or if the engine code is experimental, we make a second pass and write tests before opening a pull request.
 Sometimes we do both: we write tests right away for the new code we expect to be stable, and we wait to write tests for the code in flux.

 ### Directory Organization